Are you spending more time in Excel

 As Frank Lloyd Wright once said: “You can fix it on the drawing board with an eraser or you can fix it on the site with a sledgehammer”

-I’d rather sort out my own problems and get trained
+I’d rather sort out my own problems

 There are courses that promise you Excel proficiency in 24 hours, or VBA programming skills in a month.
 But don’t get your hopes raised by these courses, because while they will help you to get started, they won’t give you the insight you gain from years of real-life experience.